delphidabbler/vied/README.md

 Source Code
 -----------

-VIEd is written in Object Pascal and targeted at Delphi 2010, although any later non-Unicode compiler should suffice.
+VIEd is written in Object Pascal and targeted at Delphi XE, although any later Delphi compiler should suffice.

 See `Build.html` in the repo root for information about how to build the program from code.